Stade Brestois 29: Notable players

 Below are the notable former and current players who have represented Stade Brestois in league and international competition since the club's foundation in 1903.
-To appear in the section below, a player must have either played in at least 80 official matches for the club or represented their country's national team either while playing for Brest or after departing the club.
+To appear in the section below, a player must have either played in at least 80 official matches for the club or represented their country's national team while either playing for Brest or after departing the club.

 For a complete list of Stade Brestois players, see :Category:Stade Brestois 29 players.